cacing69/cquery/README.md

             "attr(class, a) as class"
         )
-        // just imagine this is your table, and every element as your column ->filter("attr(class, a)", "like", "%vip%") // add some filter here
+        // just imagine this is your table, and every element as your column ->filter("attr(class, a)", "has", "vip") // add some filter here
-        // ->OrFilter("attr(class, a)", "like", "%super%") // add another condition its like OR condition SQL
+        // ->OrFilter("attr(class, a)", "has", "super") // add another condition its has OR condition SQL
-        // ->filter("attr(class, a)", "like", "%blocked%") // add another condition its like AND condition SQL ->get();
+        // ->filter("attr(class, a)", "has", "blocked") // add another condition its has AND condition SQL ->get();
 ```